Tongatapu - Whole Island Tour - Jones Travel

 - City tour inclusive Royal Palace and the Royal Tomb.

-- Visit the Eastern side for the Hufangalupe, Captain Cook Landing, Langi or the Terrace Tomb and Ha'amonga Trilithon, Maka Fa'akinanga and the Langi Heketa.
+- Visit the Eastern side for Captain Cook's Landing, Langi or the Terrace Tomb and Ha'amonga Trilithon, Maka Fa'akinanga and the Langi Heketa.

 Lunch time is flexible between stopover points either at the Western side or the Eastern side and arrangement can be arrange for a resort, beach but will depend on the tourist favour.